cstubben/pmcXML/README.md

 	$label
 	[1] "Table 1"
 	$caption
-	[1] "Twenty-five common up-regulated genes ofB. pseudomallei during intracellular growth in host macrophages relative to in vitro growth"
+	[1] "Twenty-five common up-regulated genes of B. pseudomallei during intracellular growth in host macrophages relative to in vitro growth"
 	$footnotes
 	[1] "Note: * Genes selected for real-time qPCR analysis."

-Subheadings are common in many tables like [Table 2](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T2) and these may be repeated down the rows using `repeatSub`.
-Since main objective is to search tables and display a single row, we collapse the row into a single delimited string containing column names and row values using `collapse2`.
-Optionally, table captions and footnotes can be included in the string.
-The `searchP` function may also be used to search the tables and returns the table name and matching rows (in collapsed format).
+Subheadings are common in many tables like [Table 2](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3418162/table/T2) and since we often need display a single row only, these subheadings may be repeated down the rows using `repeatSub`.
+In addition, we collapse the row into a single delimited string containing column names and row values using `collapse2`.
+The `searchP` function may also be used to search the tables and returns the table name and matching rows in collapsed format.

 	t2 <- repeatSub(x[[2]])
 	t2
 	             subheading                 Functional class or pathway No. of genes regulated No. of genes in genome Significance (p-value)
 	1    Up-regulated genes      Benzoate degradation via hydroxylation                      3                     29           3.33 × 10^-2
 	2  Down-regulated genes Amino sugar and nucleotide sugar metabolism                     22                     39          7.98 × 10^-10